jccuevas/cpp-docs.es-es/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="remarks"></a>Comentarios

-Para establecer el modo de acoplamiento, llame a [CDockingManager::SetDockingMode](#setdockingmode).
+Para establecer el modo de acoplamiento, llame a [CDockingManager:: SetDockingMode](#setdockingmode).

 ##  <a name="getdocksiteframewnd"></a>  CDockingManager::GetDockSiteFrameWnd